Sakibdevlekar/Bit-Speed-Assignment-/README.md

 ### Usage Notes

--   For detailed information about available API endpoints, request formats, authentication requirements, and response structures, refer to the **[BitSpeed Backend API Documentation]()**.
+-   For detailed information about available API endpoints, request formats, authentication requirements, and response structures, refer to the **[BiteSpeed Backend API Documentation](https://api-bite-speed.onrender.com/docs/)**.

 -   Use this documentation to understand and integrate the backend API into your frontend application effectively.